gioxx/telegram-bot-amazon/README.md

 It can be either messaged directly, or added **as an administrator** to a group or supergroup.

 If messaged directly, it replies with the affiliate link, while in a group it will delete any message containing an Amazon link and replace it with a new message, with a format that is customizable through the `GROUP_REPLACEMENT_MESSAGE` environment variables.

+> [!NOTE]
+>
+> This version of the bot was intended to solve the problem of failed link transformation (and message deletion) based on the amzn.eu shortlink, a problem that still remained because the /d/ often present in those links was not properly intercepted.
+The problem is now fixed in the new version of the bot, based on Python.

 ## Configuration